 For optimum performance and safety it is essential that only a proprietary brand LEISURE battery is used with a typical capacity of 75 to 120 Ah (Ampere / hours).
 A normal car battery is NOT suitable.

 This battery should always be connected when the system is in use.
 The PSU is configured to work with standard lead acid leisure batteries, and in most cases is also compatible with the latest range of Absorbed Glass Matt (AGM) batteries.
-Before fitting nonstandard batteries please check that the charging profile described in 3.2 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.
-Some vehicle installations can cater for two leisure batteries connected in parallel.
-In these cases it is recommended that two identical batteries are used.
+Before fitting non-standard batteries please check that the charging profile described in 3.2 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.